 What is a good mortgage rate for a non-resident?

-As of 2017, the best non-resident mortgage rates available are:
+As of January 2019, Spanish mortgage rates were at an all time low!
+The best non-resident mortgage rates available are:

-- Variable rate: the minimum you’ll get is Euribor + 1.5%.
+- Variable rate: the absolute best you’ll get is Euribor + 1.5%.
 Euribor is the Central Bank of Europe’s rate.
-As of October 28, 2017, the twelve month Euribor rate is -0.184%.
+As of January 7, 2019, the twelve month Euribor rate is -0.119%.
 Click here for current Euribor rates– they change daily.
 The standard offering for non-residents is Euribor + 2%.

 - Fixed rate: 2.5 -3.5%.

 To get these top rates, you need to demonstrate two things:

 - A high quality profile.
 Obviously, banks look for high income and low risk.